promise/readme/README.md

 # 👋 I'm Glenn

-a `18.0026`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen
+a `18.0027`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen

 ## GitHub Activity

 ```
+🗣 Commented on #1 in yonilerner/yonebot
 📝 Created review (approved) on PR #50 in biaw/test-area
 📝 Created review (approved) on PR #54 in biaw/phone
 📝 Created review (approved) on PR #46 in biaw/test-area